Thoxy67/8bitult/cli/README.md

 R1 = ["A", "keycode(06)"]            # Mixing predefined keys and key codes
 ```

+For detailed information about HID keycodes, please refer to the [Keycodes documentation](doc/keycodes.md)

 ### Available Keys

 The tool supports a wide range of keys including: